Bartlesville Radio » News » One Dead, Man to be Charged for Bartlesville Stabbing

 39-year-old Dustin James Blackfeet was arrested for allegedly stabbing three family members before stabbing himself around 7:00 on Wednesday night.
 Blackfeet was treated and later arrested.

-Bartlesville Police Captain Kevin Ickleberry says Blackfeet has been charged through Washington County District Court with two counts of Aggravated Assault with a Deadly Weapon.
+Bartlesville Police Captain Kevin Ickleberry says Blackfeet is set to be charged through Washington County District Court with two counts of Aggravated Assault with a Deadly Weapon.
 Capt.
 Ickleberry says the incident was obviously family related as there appears to be some sort of disagreement that led to the tragic incident.
 He says the Bartlesville Police Department is working hard to mitigate these types of situations.

 33-year-old Andrea Long, Blackfeet's half-sister, was pronounced deceased at the Jane Phillips Medical Center in Bartlesville.
 The Federal Bureau of Investigation will be pursuing additional charges through Federal Court for the homicide of Long, due to her being a Native American citizen.